mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 Reducing to a single product offers a lot of benefits.
 There's less complexity for customer support, it gives us more room to store inventory, and it simplifies our order fulfillment process.

 Sales have been stronger since the change, but it's difficult to say whether there's a causal connection.
-There's definitely a trend upwards after the change, but it could just be trailing effects from last month's [postitive press](/retrospectives/2021/10/#tinypilothttpstinypilotkvmcomrefmtlynchio-stats).
+There's definitely a trend upwards after the change, but it could just be trailing effects from last month's [positive press](/retrospectives/2021/10/#tinypilothttpstinypilotkvmcomrefmtlynchio-stats).

 {{<img src="sales-trends.png" alt="Screenshot of TinyPilot website, offering only one product" maxWidth="800px" caption="Total TinyPilot sales for the last 90 days">}}